 Should I worry about NTSC/PAL?

-You don’t have to worry about NTSC and PAL for video transmitter.
+You don’t need to worry about NTSC and PAL for video transmitter.
 All modern VTX on the market support both automatically.

 How to use VTX properly